InspiryThemes/realhomes-docs/docs/add-listing-pages.md

 ### **Map Settings**

-If you like to disable the map on Properties Listing pages then you can disable it and control several other options by navigating to **Dashboard → Real Homes → Customize Settings → Various Pages → List Templates & Taxonomy Archives** as shown below.
+If you like to disable the map on Properties Listing pages then you can disable it and control several other options by navigating to **Dashboard → RealHomes → Customize Settings → Various Pages → List Templates & Taxonomy Archives** as shown below.

 **Classic**